 Unconventional channel missions are gaining space, with daily and fill-in are growing fastest with 14% growth.
 Shopping more often enables people to hold onto their money for longer and take advantage of offers.

-If we consider the value share of the retail channels in Latam, it is possible to project what is coming: the point of sales that benefited most during the pandemic will no longer seem so interesting to shoppers.
+If we consider the value share of the retail channels in Latam, it is possible to project what is coming: the point of sales that benefitted most during the pandemic will no longer seem so interesting to shoppers.

 Hypermarkets, supermarkets, traditional and bakeries lost share and grew only 20% versus 2020.
-In comparison, specialized and convenience stores grew by 40%.
+In comparison, specialised and convenience stores grew by 40%.
 Online has followed the global trend with growth slowing, although only slightly, for the first time since the lockdown.

 Volume will also set the tone for Latin Americans day to day.
 In the second quarter of the year, 57% of the FMCG categories lost consumption.
 This is most marked in in hypermarkets and supermarkets, fairs and markets, which have slumped by 66%.

 Family-size packs are becoming more popular product formats and have increased in relevance in all channels, except pharmacies.
-Bulk products are seen as a more accessible cost alternative, while the popularity of small formats have dropped almost everywhere, except in specialized stores.
+Bulk products are seen as a more accessible cost alternative, while the popularity of small formats have dropped almost everywhere, except in specialised stores.

 Access to platforms has slightly changed the share across digital channels.
 Despite WhatsApp dropping its value share from 33 to 27% year on year, it attracts the most people with 15 million buyers.
 Non-pure, which includes websites or apps of supermarket and hypermarket chains, increased by 4% to reach 44% and continues to lead the way in the region.